Steens Mountain Wilderness Rehab Project

 About the stewardship work

-ONDA will partner with the Burns District BLM to enhance rehabilitation of Burnt Car Road and deter additional off-road motorized use.
-We typically head to the work site at 8 a.m. and stop work by 4 p.m. in order to leave time in the afternoon to clean-up, relax, and cook a well-deserved dinner.
-No previous experience is needed to attend this trip.
-ONDA and BLM staff will provide all instruction and necessary tools to do the job.
+ONDA will partner with the Burns BLM for National Public Lands Day to improve trail conditions and increase access to other stunning areas of the Steens Mountain Wilderness.
+We will head to the work site at 8 a.m. and stop work by 4 p.m. in order to leave time in the afternoon to clean-up, relax and cook a well-deserved dinner.
+The work will involve using Pulaskis, shovels, rakes, and other trail tools to clear brush from the corridor of the trail and installing signage, in addition to variety of other tasks.
+ONDA and the BLM will provide all instruction and necessary tools to do the job.
+No previous trail building experience is needed to attend this trip.
 All that is required is a love of the high desert, a big smile and a willingness to learn.

 Trip Timeline

-- Monday, October 3, 5 – 7 p.m.: We will meet and camp at South Steens Campground.
+- Monday, September 18, 5-7 p.m.: We will meet and camp at South Steens Campground in the group site.

 Camp

-We will be car camping at South Steens Campground, meeting between 5-7 p.m.
+We will be car camping at South Steens Campground in the group site near the Big Indian Trailhead, meeting between 5-7 p.m.
 There are pit toilets and potable water.
 Since we’ll be car camping, you will be able to have all the amenities you can fit in your car.
 Further details describing camp and driving directions will be provided to participants in the information e-mail three weeks before the trip.

 Difficulty